triszt4n/warp-next/README.md

 The Kir-Dev organization has history with image hosting under the project name 'warp-drive'.
 This new project aims to fulfill the same purpose: easy Rails application for internal image hosting, mostly needed by the blog-next project.

+**NOTES ON WHO CAN USE THIS SITE:**
+* *Only* current and *only* Kir-Dev members are authorized to operate on the website.
+Please reach out to the *site admins* if you think you should be able to use the website.
+* Site admins have the power to *force_authorize* people, that already tried to sign into the page.

 Techs:
 * Ruby on Rails
 * Primer CSS (by GitHub)